ahives/HareDu3/docs/broker-api.md

 var result = obj.GetAll().GetResult();
 ```

 The above steps represent the minimum required code to get something up and working without an IoC container.
-However, if you want to use IoC then its even easier.
+However, if you want to use DI then its even easier.
 Since HareDu is a fluent API, you can method chain everything together like so...

 *Autofac*
 ```c#